-Building a Stagecoach
+Building a Yellowstone Stagecoach

-This year something special was built in our Gardiner, Montana shop: a stagecoach.
+In 2016, something special was built in our Gardiner, Montana shop: a stagecoach.
 The stagecoaches in Yellowstone are a historic and beautiful remnant of past transportation before engines and paved roads.
 These days guests can still hop on a replica of the original stagecoaches in Yellowstone at Roosevelt Lodge.

 The life of a Yellowstone stagecoach is about 25 years.
 A few of our stagecoaches were ready for a replacement.
 This monumental task to rebuild the stagecoach from scratch was taken up by our employee Tony Leftwich.
 We wanted to share his experience about building this iconic transportation:

 “I once said I wanted to leave my mark in Yellowstone before I ever leave.
 I think I have achieved that goal now.
 This past year, I had the honor and joy of building an iconic piece of the old west.
 I built a Yellowstone Tally-Ho Stagecoach from start to finish.

 I took one of the older coaches we have, and I completely disassembled it to loosely make patterns.
 The wheels and undercarriage were reused because they were in good condition.
 But there was a lot of improvising.
 Most were so rotten that I had to draw it in my head first, then draw a pattern on cardboard, then trace it onto a piece of board to cut out.
 Every board that was cut came from a 2″ raw piece of white oak.
 Raw lumber is a whole new ball game for me.
 First I would cut the 2 ends off (since they were cracked), create a straight side by laying a piece of long flat steel on it, cut it to my desired length, mill it in half, plane the board, and only then could I measure my pieces for actual use.
 Yes very tedious work, but very enjoyable too.